Family says televangelist Jimmy Swaggart is still in critical condition after cardiac arrest

 The nature of his illness wasn’t immediately known, according to his son Donnie, who preaches at the same pulpit.

-"Without a miracle, his time is short," Donnie Swaggart said.
+"Without a miracle, his time is short," Donnie Swaggart said about his father's cardiac arrest on Sunday, Father's Day.

 Megan Kelly, who manages the family's public relations, said that ambulances were called very quickly after the 90-year-old preacher went into cardiac arrest.